megaease/easeprobe/README.md

       to: "user1@example.com;user2@example.com"
       # dry: true # dry notification, print the Email HTML in log(STDOUT)

-# Global settings for all probers and notifiers.
+# Global settings for all probes and notifiers.
 settings:
   notify:
     # dry: true # Global settings for dry run